tezock/KeyDash/README.md

 ### Bugfixes:

--Text didn't render when backspace pressed at the beginning of test.
+-Accounted for backspacing from the first character in the test.
+Text didn't render when backspace pressed at the beginning.

--Going back to a previous word went 1 index back too far.
+-Proper styling when backspacing to previous word.
+Going back to a previous word went 1 index back too far.

 -Scrolling up to previous lines now properly working.

--Check for null cursor pointer to avoid runtime error whent ests are completed.
+-Checked for null cursor pointer to avoid runtime error when tests are completed.

+-Accounted for spaces when calculating WPM.
+Was previously receiving WPM results 20% lower than expected.

 ### Notes: